Brain Health

 Longevity and Prognosis for Dementia Patients

 The life expectancy of someone with dementia is determined by several factors, including the kind and degree of dementia, overall health, and availability of care.
 Life expectancy after a dementia diagnosis might vary from a few years to more than a decade.
-Early diagnosis and adequate care can dramatically improve the quality of life while slowing the development.
+Catching early signs of Dementia and adequate care can dramatically improve the quality of life while slowing the development.

 In a sunny geriatric care facility, two elderly hands engage in therapeutic play with a children’s game, enhancing motor skills and relieving arthritis.